 First Published July 10, 2013

-I would like to share with the athletic community another great tale of one of our countries legendary female sprinters.
-Contributed by various sources including Mr. Ignacio Dee.
+I want to share another great tale of one of our countries legendary female sprinters with the athletic community.
+Contributed by various sources, including Mr. Ignacio Dee.

 Inocencia Solis – First Great Filipina Sprint Champion

 The Philippines has a strong history of Women Sprint Champions at Asian Level.
-The last one was Lydia De Vega, Amelita Alanes, and before her Mona Sulaiman.
-But before all of these names, the legacy started with a 5’2 farmer’s daughter from Iloilo, perhaps a forgotten name with the passing of time.
+The last one was Lydia De Vega.
+Before, she was Amelita Alanes and preceded by Mona Sulaiman.
+But before all of these names, the legacy started with a 5’2 farmer’s daughter from Iloilo, perhaps a forgotten name with time.

-For the whole decade of the 1950s, Solis was the primary dominant sprinter in the Philippines before the emergence of Mona Sulaiman in 1960.
+For the whole decade of the 1950s, Solis was the Philippines’ primary dominant sprinter before Mona Sulaiman’s emergence in 1960.
 Hence Solis would continue to be competitive at the National level until 1965.

-Born of Innocence Day (Dec 28) in 1932, to farmer parents Victorio Solis and former Leonarda Silomenio in the sleepy village of Bolalacao in the central Iloilo town of New Lucena.
-Her running days started at the New Lucena Elementary School where she shone in several athletic competitions.
+Born of Innocent’s Day (Dec 28) in 1932, to farmer parents Victorio Solis and former Leonarda Silomenio in the sleepy village of Bolalacao in the central Iloilo town of New Lucena.
+Her running days started at the New Lucena Elementary School, where she shone in several athletic competitions.
 Also, she won top honors as a student at Santa Barbara High School.

-While at this meet she established National Records in the 100,200 and Long Jump.
-Also in 1953, she was the PRISAA (Pampanga) and National Champion.
+While at this meet, she established National Records in the 100,200 and Long Jump.
+In 1953, she was the PRISAA (Pampanga) and National Champion.

-She continually held and improved on the National Record in the 100m up until 1962.
-In 1962 it was broken by Mona Sulaiman.
-The 200m until 1960 and the Long Jump for 7 years according to Rex Salvilla chair of the Western Visayas Historical Foundation.
+She continually held and improved on the National Record in the 100m until 1962, when Mona Sulaiman broke it.
+After that, she held the 200m record until 1960 and the Long Jump for seven years, according to Rex Salvilla, chair of the Western Visayas Historical Foundation.

-Seeing her potentials, the Cebu Institute of Technology offered her full scholarship.
-She was coached by Fructosa Soriano.
+Seeing her potentials, the Cebu Institute of Technology offered her a full scholarship.
+Fructosa Soriano coached her.
 She went on to obtain a bachelor’s degree in Elementary Education.
 She worked as a school teacher and at the same time as an athletic coach in Cebu for some time until the city government of Caloocan recruited her in the early 1960s.

-In 1954 at the 2nd Asian Games in Manila, Solis won the bronze medal in 26.5s (26.2 national records in heats), she would team up with Rogelia Ferrer, Manolito Cinco, and Roberta Anore to win another bronze in the women’s 4×100 (50.4s).
+In 1954 at the 2nd Asian Games in Manila, Solis won the bronze medal in 200 meters in 26.5s (26.2 national records in heats), she would team up with Rogelia Ferrer, Manolito Cinco, and Roberta Anore to win another bronze in the women’s 4×100 (50.4s).

 Asian Games Champion

-By 1962 she would win another gold at the Asian Games in Jakarta this time in the 4x100m (48.6s) teaming with Sulaiman, Aida Molinos, and Sanopol.
+Inocencia Solis, by 1962 she would win another gold at the Asian Games in Jakarta, this time in the 4x100m (48.6s) teaming with Sulaiman, Aida Molinos Sanopol.

-It took the government 40 years to again bestow another honor upon her — the Distinguished Filipino Woman Achiever in Sports award, which was given by then-President Ramos during the Philippine Centennial Celebration.
+It took the government 40 years to again bestow another honor upon her — the Distinguished Filipino Woman Achiever in Sports award given by then-President Ramos during the Philippine Centennial Celebration.

-Solis died of severe diabetes at the age of 69 at the Iloilo Mission Hospital on November 4, 2001.
-Her passing was tragic because the honors that she gave to the country were never reciprocated in terms of government support.
+Inocencia Solis died of severe diabetes at 69 at the Iloilo Mission Hospital on November 4, 2001.
+Her passing was tragic because the honors she gave to the country were never reciprocated in government support.
 She died poor.
 She was unmarried, so she had no direct descendants.

 - 1950 National School Champion 100,200, Long Jump (National Records)